Systems-ShiftLab/MultiPIM/README.md

     }
     ```
     These two kinds of interfaces cannot be nested.
 Please check the `tests/benchmarks` directory for more examples.
-Currently, the PIM Block interface is supported for single thread/process application but not fully supported for multithreading, which will be fully supported in the next release.
+    If PIM Multi-Processing interface is used, the PIM thread scheduler captures the creation of a PIM thread, and pins that PIM thread to a PIM core.
+However, if PIM Block interface is used, the PIM thread scheduler can't capture the creation of a thread, and PIM blocks in the same thread can be executed in a random PIM core.

 * You may need to compile the test first:
 ```